George Miller (filmmaker): 1995–2011: Babe and Happy Feet films

-In 1995 Miller produced and co-wrote the comedy-drama Babe directed by Chris Noonan.
+In 1995, Miller produced and co-wrote the comedy-drama Babe directed by Chris Noonan.
 The film was a critical and financial success.
 The film earned 7 Academy Award nominations including for Miller for Best Adapted Screenplay.
-Miller went on to write and direct its sequel Babe: Pig in the City (1998).
+Three years later, Miller went on to write and direct its sequel Babe: Pig in the City (1998).
+The film would be a commercial failure due to competition with A Bug's Life and The Rugrats Movie.
 Chicago Sun-Times critic Roger Ebert gave the film four stars praising Miller's work on the sequel writing, "It outdoes itself with the sets and special effects that make up "the city."
 And it is still literate, humane and wicked.
 George Miller, who produced, directed and co-wrote the film, has improved and extended the ideas in Babe: Pig in the City, instead of being content to copy them."
 Critic Gene Siskel of the Chicago Tribune named it the Best film of 1998.

 In 1995, Miller also produced Video Fool for Love, a controversial and divisive cinema verité documentary shot on video by film editor Robert Gibson that deals with Gibson's personal life and relationship issues.